TrickBit/acso-patchmaker/README.md

-This is entirely for making patchfiles for the acso-krnl-utils or anyone whou wants acso patch files
+This is entirely for making patchfiles for the acso-krnl-utils or anyone who wants acso patch files

 It works pretty wll for me but there is a big CAVEAT